-With nearly 200 establishments serving up an avalanche of culinary delights, it wasn’t easy to pick the best restaurants in Whistler.
+Wit nearly 200 options serving up an avalanche of culinary delights, it wasn’t easy to pick the best restaurants in Whistler.

 Why?
 The village foodie scene here now rivals the best restaurants in Vancouver.

-Whether you’re in town for a day trip or skiing up a storm, let me help you dodge the mogul tourist traps and get some fine food in that frame!
+Whether you’re in town for a day trip or skiing up a storm, here’s the best places to eat in Whistler.

 The Best Restaurants in Whistler